 On Mar.
-16-17, 2017, Dr. Bond posted articles titled Enlist and Xtend: What Boom Specifications are Required? and Preplant Intervals for 2,4-D and Dicamba Applied as Burndown in Mississippi on the MCS blog site.
+16-17, 2017, Dr. Bond posted articles titled "Enlist and Xtend: What Boom Specifications are Required?" and "Preplant Intervals for 2,4-D and Dicamba Applied as Burndown in Mississippi" on the MCS blog site.
 Key points in these articles follow.

-- Minimum spray volume for the above auxin herbicides is 10 gal/acre. - Ground speed for the dicamba herbicides cannot exceed 15 mph. - Boom height during Enlist Duo [2,4-D containing product] applications should be specific to the type nozzle used. - Boom height during applications of the dicamba herbicide products listed above cannot exceed 24 in. - Elapsed time between a burndown application of a dicamba product and planting soybean must be at least 14 and 28 days, respectively, when 8 and 16 fl. oz/acre of Clarity are applied. - Elapsed time between a burndown application of a 2,4-D ester formulation and planting soybean must be at least 7 and 15 days when 0.5 and 1.0 lb. ae/acre are applied, respectively.

-On Mar.
-23, 2017, Dr. Bond posted an article titled "Enlist and Xtend: What Mixtures Are Approved?" on the MCS blog site.
+- Minimum spray volume for the above auxin herbicides is 10 gal/acre. - Ground speed for the dicamba herbicides cannot exceed 15 mph. - Boom height during Enlist Duo [2,4-D-containing product] applications should be specific to the type nozzle used. - Boom height during applications of the dicamba herbicide products listed above cannot exceed 24 in. - Elapsed time between a burndown application of a dicamba product and planting soybean must be at least 14 and 28 days, respectively, when 8 and 16 fl. oz/acre of Clarity are applied. - Elapsed time between a burndown application of a 2,4-D ester formulation and planting soybean must be at least 7 and 15 days when 0.5 and 1.0 lb. ae/acre are applied, respectively. - Dr. Bond also posted an article titled "Enlist and Xtend: What Mixtures Are Approved?" on the MCS blog site.

-Enlist Duo, Xtendimax with VaporGrip, Engenia, and FeXapan plus VaporGrip have associated websites that list additives and herbicide products that may be mixed with each herbicide.
-The information on these websites [links shown below] is considered an extension of the federal label for each product.
+Enlist Duo, Xtendimax with VaporGrip, and Engenia have associated websites that list additives and herbicide products that may be mixed with each herbicide.
+The information on these websites is considered an extension of the federal label for each product.
+Use this information to ensure that only approved mixing partners are used with each product.